You Get Out of It What You Put Into It

 - Research/Gather Your Content Source Material

 - Write Your Content

 - Edit Your Content

 - Conduct Stakeholder Review/Quality Assurance

 - Submit Your Site for Accessibility Testing

 It's up to you to determine how long you want to spend on your web project.
-Keep in mind that you must have 75 percent of your content complete (that means written and edited/rewritten to fit the content strategy) before we will instantiate (set up) a site in Drupal or WordPress for you.
+Keep in mind that you must have 75 percent of your content complete (that means written and edited/rewritten to fit the content strategy) before we will instantiate (set up) a site on the Mason Drupal Platform for you.